 - NamNam Noodle Bar.
 Another chain that is spread out over the city.
 NamNam serves vegetarian spring rolls with brown rice paper, a Bánh mì with lemongrass tofu and even a vegetarian pho.
-However if you want it to be vegan, keep in mind that the stock used for the pho may come from meat and the Bánh mì may contain butter/mayonaise.
+However if you want it to be vegan, note that the broth used for the pho comes from meat and the Bánh mì contains butter/mayonaise.

 - Maki-San, Cathay Building.
 At Maki-San they allow you to design your own healthy sushi, offering you the chance to make it meat and fishless and with brown rice.
 Besides, they offer a Very Veggie sushi roll on the regular menu.
 Make sure to ask for the ingredients in the sauce if you want it to be completely vegan.

-- Hawker’s centres can be quite a challenge, but all you need to do really is pick out the right ones.
+- Hawker’s centres can be a challenge, but you just need to know where to find the right ones.
 Check out this list of vegetarian-friendly hawker centres and 7 vegan hawker stalls that even die-hard meat lovers will like.

 As I will keep on looking out for restaurants that offer vegan and vegetarian options and that are fun to visit, this list can considered to be ‘work in progress’.
 So stay tuned for more awesome food spots!
 You can also read the previous blog about my hotspots in Singapore, all of the restaurants in my blog contain vegetarian options unless indicated otherwise and with exception of hawker centres.